CleanAir-Quest/pollution-monitoring/README.md

 - Deploy the model and provide a user interface for accessibility.

 ## Project Outline
-1. **Data Collection:** Utilize OpenWeatherMap's Airpollution API and geographical data.
+1. **Data Collection:** Utilize OpenWeatherMap's Airpollution API and geographical data through Postman API.
-2. **Data Preprocessing:** Clean, process, and engineer features for analysis.
+2. **Data Preprocessing:** Clean, process, and engineer features for analysis on Azure ML Studio.
-3. **Model Development:** Train and test the model for optimal location suggestions.
+3. **Model Development:** Train and test the model for optimal location suggestions on Azure ML Studio.
 4. **Deployment:** Deploy the model using Azure Machine Learning Service.
 5. **Application Development:** Develop a web-based interface for user interaction.